Bombon, Camarines Sur: History

-In 1993, by EO no. 102 of President Fidel V. Ramos, Bombon was included in the creation of the Metro Naga Development Council together with Bula, Calabanga, Camaligan, Canaman, Gainza, Magarao, Milaor, Minalabac, Ocampo, Pamplona, Pasacao, Pili, and San Fernando, all in the province of Camarines Sur.
+In 1993, by E.O.
+102 of President Fidel V. Ramos, Bombon was included in the creation of the Metro Naga Development Council together with the towns of Bula, Calabanga, Camaligan, Canaman, Gainza, Magarao, Milaor, Minalabac, Ocampo, Pamplona, Pasacao, Pili, and San Fernando.

-"Bombon" was once an old name of Taal Lake in Batangas illustrated in a 1885 antique map.
-Batangas was first came to be known as Bombon also.

-The Leaning Bell Tower, dubbed as the country's own version of Italy 's Leaning Tower of Pisa, found in this municipality serves as a major historical attraction.
+The Leaning Bell Tower found in this municipality serves as a historical attraction.
+Bombon celebrates its Foundation Anniversary every August 13.

 Geography

 Barangays

 Bombon is politically subdivided into 8 barangays.
+Each barangay consists of puroks and some have sitios.